serverless/blog/posts/2017-09-18-how-to-manage-your-aws-step-functions-with-serverless.md

 <img src="https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/header+images/step-functions.jpg">

+- *New to Step Functions?* Check out this [Ultimate Guide to AWS Step Functions](https://serverless.com/aws-step-functions/)

 When diving into the Functions as a Service (FaaS) world, a question that often pops up is:

 > If serverless functions are stateless, how do I manage state?